 Yep, we all have some extra time on our hands right now.
 It makes a DIY terrarium the perfect way to fill an afternoon.
-If you are looking for projects to do with your children, this is a good one!
+If you are looking for garden projects to do with your aging parents or your children, this is a good one!

 While I titled this “DIY Terrarium” it probably could also be called “Terrarium Refresh” or “Replanting a Terrarium” because this was an old terrarium that needed a new look.
 After more than three years sitting on my desk it was time!